unixorn/awesome-zsh-plugins/README.md

 # Plugins

 * [adrien-f/docker-zsh](https://github.com/adrien-f/docker-zsh) - Adds tab completion for docker
+* [oknowton/zsh-dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
+It provided a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
 * [tarrasch/zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a .env file, it will automatically be executed when you cd into it.
 * [tarrasch/zsh-colors](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works
+* [tarruda/zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - Fish-like autosuggestions for zsh
 * [unixorn/autoupdate-antigen.zshplugin](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.
 * [unixorn/git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts I've collected over time.
 * [unixorn/rake-completion.zshplugin](https://github.com/unixorn/rake-completion.zshplugin) - Add tab completion for rakefile targets